JoeLorenzo/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+        -Adding middleware through dependency packages or creating your own.

+        -Express helps abstract a lot of the complicated http request and networking.

 - [ ] Describe Middleware?

+        -Middleware is any peice of code that sits in between a request usually for the purpose of providing feedback to the client or debugger.

 - [ ] Describe a Resource?